mig82/viskit/README.md

     viskit --version

-## Is Project
+## Is Classic Project

 Determine whether a given path points to a Vis Enterprise project, according to the Eclipse `.project` file located at its root directory.

-    viskit is-vis-project path/to/workspace/FooApp
+    viskit is-classic-project|ivp path/to/workspace/FooApp

 This is mostly a utility command on top of which others are built.
 It simply determines whether the given path points to the root directory of a Vis project or not.